nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 Is there a computer science topic more terrifying than Big O notation?
 Don’t let the name scare you, Big O notation is not a big deal.
 It’s very easy to understand and you don’t need to be a math whiz to do so.
 In this tutorial, you'll learn the fundamentals of Big O notation linear time complexity with examples in JavaScript.

 ---
-This is the first in a series on Big O notation.
+This is the second in a series on Big O notation.
 If you want to stay in the loop, [sign up for my weekly newsletter, The Solution](http://eepurl.com/cP8CMn).

 ---